jvandenaardweg/ssml-split/Readme.md

 const options = {
   softLimit: 4000, // Allow the splitter to find the correct split moment between 4000-5000 characters
   hardLimit: 5000, // Google Text to Speech limitation
-  includeSSMLTags: true // Set true when using Google Text to Speech API, set to false with AWS Polly }
+  includeSSMLTagsInCounter: true // Set true when using Google Text to Speech API, set to false with AWS Polly }

 pollySSMLSplit.configure(options)